Lance7680/AzureApp/README.md

-- this is Azure test app.
+- This is an azure test app